+He clung to her, his constant anchor in the world, thankful for the relief she offered from the grief of others even as he was lost in his own despair.
 Her hands smoothed through his hair as she whispered to him.
 What she said, he couldn’t understand, but her presence was soothing.
 He sobbed.

 “He’s lost his mind,” Maya answered.
 “He lashes out at anyone who tries to tend him and howls for hours.”

 “What of the papers Chantal brought?” she asked.
-“Was there anything to them?”

 “They contained details regarding mining operations mostly,” Aligh answered.
 “There isn’t enough there to be certain, but enough to suspect my dear son is enslaving his citizens and experimenting with explosives.”